 Twice a year, all GBN physical education classes come together to put their fitness skills to the test.

-The school’s CrossFit Challenge was held Jan.
+The school’s cross-training challenge was held Jan.
 10 and 11 in the Field House.
 Up to 180 students participated during any given class period, with more than one thousand students participating throughout the two days.

 The challenge is built around self perseverance and teamwork.
 Everyone is paired with a partner to hold each other accountable.
 With a 25-minute time limit, students are challenged to complete a 2-mile bike ride and .5-mile run, along with circuits of push ups, sit ups, jump roping, squats, burpees, box jumps and weights in their personal best time.

 Senior Lauren Steiner said her favorite part of the challenge is “seeing friends from other classes.”